 The oil and natural gas is typically sold in an unprocessed state to processors and other third parties for processing and sale to customers.
 The Company recognizes revenue at a point in time when control of the oil or natural gas passes to the customer or processor, as applicable, discussed below.
 For oil sales, control is typically transferred to the customer upon receipt at the wellhead or a contractually agreed upon delivery point.
 Under our natural gas contracts with processors, control transfers upon delivery at the wellhead or the inlet of the processing entity's system.
-For our other natural gas contracts, control transfers upon delivery to the inlet or to a contractually agreed upon delivery point.
+For our other natural gas contracts, control transfers upon delivery point.
 In the cases where the Company sells to a processor, management has determined that the Company is the principal in the arrangement and the processors are customers.
 The Company recognizes the revenue in these contracts based on the net proceeds received from the processor.